momoko8443/ukulelejs/README.md

 # Release Notes
-v1.2.4: Added CustomEvent polyfill for IE 10+ support v1.2.3: Fixed treewalker bug for IE browser. v1.2.2: A grant improvement for callback hell, using Promise/Async/Await replaced. & supported components' external script to include component controller's script.
+v1.2.5: add two arguments for component._initialized function, the first one is randomAlias of cc, the second one is instance of component's dom v1.2.4: Added CustomEvent polyfill for IE 10+ support v1.2.3: Fixed treewalker bug for IE browser. v1.2.2: A grant improvement for callback hell, using Promise/Async/Await replaced. & supported components' external script to include component controller's script.